shop image of banstola brothers

 Dolakha sits in the central highlands northeast of Kathmandu, where yak herders have produced Chhurpi for generations.
 The milk from this region carries distinct highland herb notes — a reflection of the alpine pastures animals graze on at high altitude.
 Dolakha Chhurpi tends to have a rounder, slightly earthier character than the eastern varieties.

-Every Variety — Soft to the World's Hardest
+Every Variety — Softest to the Hardest

 Chhurpi isn't one product.
 It's a family of products ranging from fresh and soft to stone-hard and aged.
 We carry the full range.